 Extra Ingredients for Broth

 Kombu is obviously one of the Japan’s best kept secrets.
 Generations of Japanese have added kombu to their foods for improved flavor and nutrition.
-Adding kombu to your broth can help to improve your health and decrease your chances of cancer, diabetes, thyroid problems, anemia, and mineral deficiencies.
+Adding kombu to your broth may help to improve your health and decrease your chances of cancer, diabetes, thyroid problems, anemia and mineral deficiencies.

 Checkout our Magic Mineral Broth page:

 Healing Amino Acids

 Gelatin in bone broths contains “conditional” amino acids arginine, glycine, glutamine and proline.
 These amino acids also contribute to stock’s healing properties.

 Conditional amino acids are those classified as nonessential amino acids that are essential under some conditions: you don’t produce them very well if you are ill or stressed.

 Kaayla Daniel points out that unhealthy Western diets, heavy on processed carbohydrates, low in quality grass-fed animal products, and devoid of homemade soups and broths, make it likely that these amino acids are chronically essential.

 What do these conditional amino acids do?